Anassatti/TestAutomation/README.md

 8. Log4j for logging
 9. Reporting : Extent HTML report & Screenshot
 10. BAT
+11. Eclipse

 ***Next Step***

- Include ML&DL as part of the solution
+ 1. Include ML&DL as part of the solution
+ 2. Include more function into the library.